Oisota/MyBlog/src/blog/functional-vs-imperative-style.markdown

 The functional approach requires less lines of code and is more readable.
 It also is more maintainable due to the composability of the array methods.
 Methods can be easily chained together to further manipulate the array.
-Changing the behaviour of the imperative examples requires more consideration.
+Changing the behaviour of the imperative examples requires more consideration, especially for the second example.
-That being said, if you have to operate an exceptionally large piece of data and are concerned with performance, imperative programming won't be pretty, but it will be fast.
+That being said, if you have to operate an exceptionally large piece of data and performance is a concern, an imperative style may be a better choice.